+3.02.
+COMMUNICATION: Lori Olberg, Licensing, Voting and Records Coordinator and Amy Bovee, Executive Secretary, re: Draft, Minutes, Regular, City Council Meeting, October 15, 2012 waive the reading, accept the communication, place it on file and adopt the minutes as received at the February 11, 2013 City Council Meeting

 3.03.
-COMMUNICATION: Lori Olberg, Licensing, Voting and Records Coordinator and Amy waive the reading, accept the communication, place it on file and adopt the minutes as received at the February 11, 2013 City Council Meeting

-Bovee, Executive Secretary, re: Minutes, City Council, Regular

-Meeting, November 13, 2012
+COMMUNICATION: Lori Olberg, Licensing, Voting and Records Coordinator and Amy Bovee, Executive Secretary, re: Minutes, City Council, Regular Meeting, November 13, 2012

 3.04.
-COMMUNICATION: Lori Olberg, Licensing, Voting and Records Coordinator and Amy waive the reading, accept the communication, place it on file and adopt the minutes as received at the February 11, 2013 City Council Meeting

-Bovee, Executive Secretary, re: Minutes, Adjourned, City Council.

-November 26, 2012
+COMMUNICATION: Lori Olberg, Licensing, Voting and Records Coordinator and Amy Bovee, Executive Secretary, re: Minutes, Adjourned, City Council, November 26, 2012

-Department of Public Works - Recognizing Insurance Reimbursement of Damage to College Street Garage Parking Equipment and Amending the FY 2013 Budget (Councilors Shannon, Bushor, Paul: Board of Finance)
+3.05.
+RESOLUTION: Department of Public Works - Recognizing Insurance Reimbursement of Damage to College Street Garage Parking Equipment and Amending the FY 2013 Budget (Councilors Shannon, Bushor, Paul: Board of Finance) waive the reading and adopt the resolution

-Fletcher Free Library - Authorization to Accept an Award from the ECHO Center for "We the BTV: Arrivals, Departures & Making of Community" A Series in Collaboration with the ECHO Center Exhibit "Race: Are We So Different?" and Amend the FY 2013 Budget (Board of Finance: pending BOF approval on 02/19/13) revised version
+3.06.
+RESOLUTION: Fletcher Free Library - Authorization to Accept an Award from the ECHO Center for "We the BTV: Arrivals, Departures & Making of Community" A Series in Collaboration with the ECHO Center Exhibit "Race: Are We So Different?" and Amend the FY 2013 Budget (Board of Finance: pending BOF approval on 02/19/13) revised version

-Authorization to Accept an Award from IBM to the Friends of the Library for the Fletcher Free Library and Amend the FY 2013 Budget (Board of Finance: pending BOF approval on 02/19/13) revised version
+3.07.
+RESOLUTION: Authorization to Accept an Award from IBM to the Friends of the Library for the Fletcher Free Library and Amend the FY 2013 Budget (Board of Finance: pending BOF approval on 02/19/13) revised version waive the reading and adopt the resolution

-Amendments to Cooperative Agreements Re Church Street Lighting Project (Board of Finance)
+3.09.
+RESOLUTION: Amendments to Cooperative Agreements Re Church Street Lighting Project (Board of Finance) waive the reading and adopt the resolution